 Field Description

 7-6 This field is reserved.

 Reserved This read-only field is reserved and always has the value 0.

 5 SCI1 Clock Gate Control

-SCI1 This bit controls the cleak gate to the SCI1 module
+SCI1 This bit controls the clock gate to the SCI1 module.

-This bit controls the clock gate to the SCIT module.
+This bit controls the clock gate to the SOT module.

 0 Bus clock to the SCI1 module is disabled.

 1 Bus clock to the SCI1 module is enabled.

 4 SCI0 Clock Gate Control

+SCI0

-SCI0 This hit controls the clock gate to the SCI0 module
+This bit controls the clock gate to the SCI0 module.

 0 Bus clock to the SCI0 module is disabled.

 1 Bus clock to the SCI0 module is enabled.

 3 This field is reserved.

 Reserved This read-only field is reserved and always has the value 0.

 2 SPI0 Clock Gate Control

+SPI0 This hit country is the clock mate to the CDIO mandy is

-SPIO This bit controls the clock gate to the SPI0 module.
+This bit controls the clock gate to the SPI0 module.

 0 Bus clock to the SPI0 module is disabled.

 1 Bus clock to the SPI0 module is enabled.

 1 IIC Clock Gate Control

+IIC

-IIC This bit controls the clock gate to the IIC module.
+This bit controls the clock gate to the IIC module.

 0 Bus clock to the IIC module is disabled.

 1 Bus clock to the IIC module is enabled.